 Glutathione is found in very high concentrations in the epithelial lining fluid (ELF) of the lower respiratory tract.
 This is the first layer of cells that come in contact with inhaled air.
 Having a high concentration of GSH in this location is very important as it’s the body’s first line of defense against oxidative stress from the outside world.
 Our exposure to pollution, cigarette smoke, bacteria and viruses all contribute to our toxic load and oxidative stress.
 Keeping the level of GSH up in this area of the body to counteract the effect of these toxins may improve respiratory function and health of the lung tissue.

 Adults and children can both benefit from nebulized glutathione when indicated.
-A note for children:

 Parents are welcome to hold their child or sit right beside them during treatment.